 William Spaulding and Dudley Pickman leased 100 Beacon to the Noble and Greenough School, operated by George Washington Copp Noble and James J. Greenough.
 It previously had been located at 97 Beacon, immediately to the east of the Pickmans’ home.
 By the 1902-1903 winter season, 97 Beacon had become the home of Ellen (Motley) Pickman’s brother and sister-in-law, Edward Preble Motley and Marian (Palfrey) Motley.
 They previously had lived at 202 Beacon.

 In mid-1901, 100 Beacon was significantly remodeled to convert it for use as a school.
 The remodeling was designed by architect Charles N. Cogswell.
-Plans for the remodeling — including elevations, floor plans, and framing and heating plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN A-94).
+Plans for the remodeling — including elevations, floor plans, and framing and heating plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN A-94).

 Noble and Greenough School remained at 100 Beacon until 1922, when the Middle School moved to Dexter Farm in Brookline and the Upper School moved to Dedham.